Need Help With Your Driving While Suspended Charge?

 Total Number of Citations for Driving While Suspended in New York State

 It is nearly impossible to tell if a driver’s license has been suspended until after the officer has had a chance to check it during a traffic stop.
 Thus, a person is most likely going to be charged with AUO after being pulled over for another infraction such as speeding, cell phone or texting violations, or seat belt violations.
-Nearly 3% of all companion tickets (those issued in addition to the primary reason for the traffic stop) were for driving while suspended.

 The facts are clear: driving while suspended is a serious charge and the likelihood of getting caught is very high.
 A conviction for driving on a suspended license in New York can have a serious long-term impact on one’s life, including the ability to drive, obtain insurance, get a job, and more, in addition to the risk of jail time.